 Be sure to sterilize your jars before storing your ginger and chili jam.
-You can do this by simply placing them in boiling water for 10 minutes (jar and lid both).
-Pour away the water and allow to air dry.
-You can keep the jam in a dark cool cupboard unopened for up to six months.
-However be sure you use within two weeks of opening.
+You can do this by simply placing them in boiling water for 10 minutes (both jar and lid.)
+Pour away the water and allow it to air dry.
+You can keep the jam in a dark, cool cupboard unopened for up to six months.
+Be sure you use it within two weeks of opening.

 Ginger and Chili Jam

 - 6 small chili peppers birdseye or piri piri work well

 - 2 cups sugar